MorganClemens/terminal-to-do-list/README.md

 # Terminal To-Do List App

 This is a simple command-line To-Do List application written in Python.
 It allows users to add, complete, and remove tasks using a clean and intuitive terminal interface.
-The project is structured to promote modularity and clarity, making it a great starting point for beginners learning Python, object-oriented programming, and command-line interaction.

 ## Features